 According to the Canadian Association of Orthodontists (CAO), over 4,000,000 people in Canada and the United States are undergoing orthodontic treatment.
 The CAO doesn’t break down just how many of those people live in Okotoks or Alberta, but we have a hunch that the number is a significant one.

 There was a time when all 4,000,000 of those people undergoing orthodontic treatment in North America had just two choices: living with crooked, misaligned and inconsistently gapped teeth; or wearing uncomfortable wire and metal braces for all to see… for years.
 Today, though, Invisalign’s system of clear and removable aligners offers a third choice.
 Today, people can have their teeth straightened discreetly and comfortably, and often more quickly than with traditional braces, while able to eat, brush, smile, kiss and take selfies without braces at all.

 Here are a few tips for getting the biggest possible bang for your Invisalign bucks, and maximizing your chance of achieving transformative results.

 Take advantage of your time eating… to clean your aligners

 One of the biggest advantages of Invisalign in Okotoks is that you can remove your aligners to eat completely normally.
-But every minute that you are not wearing your aligners is time when your teeth aren’t being moved.
+But every minute that you are not wearing your aligners is the time when your teeth aren’t being moved.
 Your dentist in Okotoks will recommend that you wear your aligners for 20 to 22 hours every day to accomplish your treatment plan.
-Since time when you’re not wearing your aligners is at a premium, you should take advantage of it.
+Since the time when you’re not wearing your aligners is at a premium, you should take advantage of it.
 One way to do that is by cleaning your aligners while you eat.
 The easiest way to do that is to soak your aligners in diluted — but not coloured — mouthwash.